This page was last updated on 27 October, 2021.

 Quarantine Details: Quarantine for 5 days required for all countries.

 Detailed Travel Advisory

 1. Flights to Algeria are suspended.

-– flights arriving from France, Germany, Italy, Russian Fed., Spain, Tunisia, Turkey, United Arab Emirates and United Kingdom;
+– flights arriving from Canada, France, Germany, Italy, Russian Fed., Spain, Tunisia, Turkey, United Arab Emirates and United Kingdom;

 – medevac and repatriation flights.

-2. Passengers must have a printed negative COVID-19 RT-PCR test result issued at most 36 hours before arrival.
+2. Passengers must have a printed negative COVID-19 RT-PCR test result issued at most 36 hours before departure.
 The test result must be in Arabic, English or French.

 – This does not apply to:

 – passengers arriving on an indirect long-haul flight.